AndyChwalik/megr2157-portfolio/docs/assignments/A02/index.md

 **Trusses Frame**

 To 3D model this truss, I decided to make the outline with the appropriate dimensions first.
 This gave me a rough outline of my truss.
 When I was first designing the truss, I messed up my length and thickness of the truss due to the calculation errors with the length of the pins.
 This gave me really bad measurements, and I had to redesign the CAD model.
-The inital errors can be seen in Figure #15, Figure #16, and Figure #17.
+The initial errors can be seen in Figure #15, Figure #16, and Figure #17.

 <table>
   <tr>